traviv/sleek_home_assignment/EDA/README.md

 9. Idle-Base Features
 10. Remaining Features

 For each features group I check characteristics like mean, std, min, max values, plotted distribution for continues data and bar-plot for binary data and checked for correlation with a heat map

 I can see that most features are really wide spread. most of the values are small around zero and some are much higher.
-That affects the STD making it much higher than the mean
+That affects the STD making it much higher than the mean.
+That means we need to scale them to make better models.

 From the correlation heat map we can see that many features have a strong correlation with each other and maybe can be ignored

+Some features have infinate size and are hard to work with

+Some binary features are really biased to one tag

+In conclusion there are a lot of features. some of them can be droped doe to correlation with other features, values that are too scattered or lack of diversity